bartmika/django-countdowntimer-model/README.md

 # django-countdowntimer-model

-The goal of this library is to allow you to inherit an abstract ``CountdownTimer`` model in your model code and then get the ability to countdown time with pause and resume capability.

-Simply import, inherit and now your model has countdown capability (with pausing and resuming feature).

-This library is written to return the countdown value based on timestamps taken and thus does not require complicated background *tick* processes; in addition, model supports pausing and resuming the countdown.

 ## About

-Abstract countdown timer model to use in your Django projects.
+The goal of this library is to allow you to inherit an abstract model in your model and turn it into a countdown time with pause and resume capability.

+Simply import, inherit and your model is now a timer without worrying about the complexity involved in timekeeping.

+This library is written to return the countdown value based on timestamps and thus does not require complicated background *tick* processes.

 ## Minimum Requirements